MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 ## Billing model differences

-Tenants subscribe to Workplace Analytics through either of two billing models, the consumption model or the per-user-per-month (PUPM) model.
+Tenants subscribe to Workplace Analytics through either of two billing models, the consumption model or the per-user-per-month model.

 The choice of billing model determines how tenants are charged:

 * In the consumption model, the tenant pays Microsoft a fee that is based on the volume of query usage.
-* In the Per-user-per-month (PUPM) model, the tenant pays Microsoft a monthly fee that is based on the number of licensed users.
+* In the per-user-per-month model, the tenant pays Microsoft a monthly fee that is based on the number of licensed users.

 For more information, see [Billing model differences](consump-model.md).